 Unsubscribe for a Tidy Inbox

-When you use your email service provider’s unsubscribe feature, the application sends a request to the sender to remove your email address from their mailing list.
+When you use the unsubscribe feature, your email service provider sends a request to the sender to remove your email address from their mailing list.
 The process normally takes a few days but can be well worth the wait to keep your inbox clean moving forward.

-If you use the Apple Mail app on iPhone, iPad, and Mac, you can take advantage of the built-in unsubscribe tool.
-While the feature works as expected, it doesn’t offer much flexibility.
-For instance, you can’t see a list of unsubscribed messages, resubscribe if you change your mind, or unsubscribe in bulk.
+You can take advantage of the built-in unsubscribe tool in the Apple Mail app on iPhone, iPad, and Mac.
+However, the feature doesn’t offer much flexibility.
+You can’t see a list of unsubscribed messages, resubscribe if you change your mind, or unsubscribe in bulk.
 For these advanced features, you can check out the Unsubscriber tool in the Clean Email app.

 How to Unsubscribe from Emails on iPhone and iPad